Raphaelmbewe/todo-app/README.md

 	* The Frontend code is located inside the client folder
 	* cd into the client
 	* run the command yarn, to install all the packages
-	* run the command yarn dev,  to start the client server code learnt
+	* run the command yarn dev,  to start the client server